Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Tara didn't answer, her gaze fixed on the board.
 Fell’s knight advanced, a predator closing in on her back line.
 She castled king-side, in a move of desperation.

 Fell looked confused.
 "Tara, you can take that back.
 I've got you in a triple fork.
-You just.. ignored it."
+You just... ignored it."

 "You have to live with your mistakes," she said, her eyes not leaving the board.
 "If I've learned anything this week, it's that."